 Commercially scaling Beyond Visual Line of Sight (BVLOS) operations offers a massive opportunity for the unmanned aerial vehicle (UAV) industry.
 The only barrier that is stopping the industry from taking off in a big way is finding robust and scalable solutions and methodologies for autonomous and semi-autonomous operations.
 Now is the time to understand and adopt new technologies into your platforms.

-If you are interested in commercializing your services and selling more UAVs and systems to your customers with expanded BVLOS operations, you need to be open to collaboration.
+If you are interested in commercializing your services and selling more UAVs (and wireless communication drones) and systems to your customers with expanded BVLOS operations, you need to be open to collaboration.
 It could be the decision that catapults you closer to regulatory approval, and business expansion.

 Many different segments of the UAV industry are in a fierce race to get regulatory approval.
 Each entity is at their own stage in the approval process, and many companies are trying to get approval with different methodologies.
 When all these market players are divided, the journey becomes harder, but together, it can be easier.